JullyAnneM/jdg-sso-biblioteca/README.md

 ```

 ## Useful links
-* Any trouble with installation and setup can be solved at https://access.redhat.com
+* Any trouble with installation and setup can be solved at https://access.redhat.com with the Documentation or Knowledgebase.